20 Clever Uses for Ammonia You’ll Wish You Knew Sooner

 Use ammonia to clean oven racks

 Get the cooked-on grime off your oven racks by laying them out on an old towel in a large washtub.
-You can also use your bathtub, though you might need to clean it afterward.
+You can also use your bathtub, though you might need to clean it afterward (these household items are clever solutions for a spotless tub).
 Fill the tub with warm water and add ½-cup ammonia.
 Let the racks soak for at least 15 minutes, then remove, rinse off, and wipe clean.
 Learn how to clean your oven hood too.

 Use ammonia to eliminate paint odors